 How is the course taught?

-Through short illustrated lectures, and extensive hands-on practical sessions, Kew botanists will demonstrate the key characters for each family, sharing their expert tips for identification.
-Students will join identification sessions focused on different regions in the tropics, and a visit to the living collections will provide a chance to apply this knowledge ‘in the field’.
+Through short illustrated lectures outlining general principles and patterns, followed by extensive hands-on practical sessions, Kew botanists will demonstrate the key characters for each family, sharing their expert tips for identification.
+Students will join regional experts for identification sessions and visit Kew's diverse living plant collections.

 How to apply

-In order to attend these courses at Kew, students from outside the European Economic Area may need to apply for a Student Visitor Visa from the UK Border Agency to enter the UK.
+In order to attend these courses at Kew, students from outside the European Economic Area may need to apply for a Short-Term Study Visa from the UK Border Agency to enter the UK.
 For this purpose, Kew is accredited by the British Accreditation Council for Independent Further and Higher Education as a Short Course Provider.

-Further information will be provided to course applicants – you will need to be accepted onto a course before you can apply for a student visitor visa.
+Further information will be provided to course applicants – you will need to be accepted onto a course before you can apply for a short-term study visa.